asharygartanto/ag-framework/README.md

 # ag-framework for mobile automation testing

 An automation mobile testing framework based on python(3.8) and Appium (latest).
 This development based on QA experience, that want to easily create mobile testing automation.
 Then I try to make it easier for each line and step inspired by robotframework that used for web.
-AG stand for automation great, or automation gartanto or ashary gartanto haha :D Step :
+AG stand for automation great, or automation gartanto or ashary gartanto haha :D

+# And the Steps are :

 1. install python 3.8
 2. install Appium client (pip install Appium-Python-Client)